 We want to equip all of our students with the confidence, education and skills to give them an excellent future and fulfil their future life chances.
 Academic rigor, ambitious goals and high expectations are central to our Academy ethos.

 We have high expectations of all our students, particularly with regard to their behaviour and commitment to learning.
-We work hard to instil a determination and commitment to achieve excellence in each and every one of our students.
+We work hard to instill a determination and commitment to achieve excellence in each and every one of our students.
 We also work closely with parents/carers to ensure all our students maintain high standards of behaviour, attendance, uniform and personal conduct.

 To give your child the very best support we have an extensive Deep Support Team.
 Each year group has a Year Manager who will support the pastoral needs of your child and ensure attainment and progression.
 Your child will be stretched and challenged both in their learning and personal development.
-Please see our Deep Support Booklet.

 Working in Partnership